tkellehe/oop.js/README.md

 #### THROW

 The `oop` function provides a property called `THROW`.
-This object contains functions that take in message needed for a particular error then throws that error. `THROW` is used internally to `oop.js` when throwing errors.
+This object contains functions that take in messages needed for a particular error then throws that error. `THROW` is used internally to `oop.js` when throwing errors.
 This object is provided in order to assist with any debugging problems you might run into to help determine any errors involving `oop.js`.